Use of "Stuckism"

 "We'll call it 'A Full Shift at the Coal Face'.

-"For you might be a Stuckist or a Y.B.A
+"Oh well, you're neither a Stuckist or a Y.B.A

-"But you're no longer a miner as of today".
+"And you're no longer a miner as of today".

 30 second sample